eparisio/st3-jstl-syntax-highlight/README.md

 ### TO DO:
 * ~~add support for all jsp tag~~
 * review regex for end-closing tag with parameter
-* ovverride html syntax color in normal html tag for server variable
+* ovverride html syntax color in normal html tag for nested tags/server var